salesforcecli/plugin-source/messages/md.cancel.md

 # examples

-- Let's say you deploy a directory of files to the org:

-  <%= config.bin %> force mdapi deploy --deploydir <directory>

-- Cancel this deployment and wait two minutes:
+- Cancel a deployment and wait two minutes:

   <%= config.bin %> <%= command.id %> --wait 2

 - If you have multiple deployments in progress and want to cancel a specific one, specify the job ID:

   <%= config.bin %> <%= command.id %> --jobid <jobid>

-- Check the status of the canceled job:

-  <%= config.bin %> force mdapi deploy report

 # CancelFailed